microsoft/Azure-Synapse-Connectivity-Checker/README.md

         - Try to connect to SQL and SQLOndemand APIs using port 1433

 ## Requirements
-    - IF want to run as script
+    - If want to run as script, might need
         - Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process -Import-Module DnsClient
     -Import-Module Az.Accounts -MinimumVersion 2.2.0